 Station based data sets referred to in this section.
 Only the latest positions are marked.
 The official WMO station identifiers for Greenland consist of 5 digits "04xxx".
-However, in this report the infront "0" is omitted, giving 4 digits i.e. "4360" for Tasiilaq, which is also used on the map.
+However, in this report the in front "0" is omitted, giving 4 digits i.e. "4360" for Tasiilaq, which is also used on the map.
 The Danish national station identifiers describing climate stations in Greenland consist of 5 digits, always starting with 34.
 The climate stations 34360 Tasiilaq which are a part of the older parts of the data sets are not marked on the map.
 The locations are very close to the WMO station.

-[12] Cappelen, J. (ed), 2014: Greenland - DMI Historical Climate Data Collection 1768-2013.
-DMI Technical Report No. 14-04.
+[14] Cappelen, J. (ed), 2015: Greenland - DMI Historical Climate Data Collection 1768-2014 - with Danish Abstracts.
+DMI Technical Report No. 15-04.